aangelone2/das-c/profiling/optimizations.md

-   two counting approaches is better, and may not be worth it if the execution time share of the counting process is ~25% of the execution time (the amount spent pushing back and possibly reallocating). `wc` takes ~3s to count the number of lines, compared to a projected ~10s for the `push_back()` routine from the profiling, making this direction worth investigating.
+   two counting approaches is better, and may not be worth it if the execution time share of the counting process is ~25% of the execution time (the amount spent pushing back and possibly reallocating).

 3. Transposing the data structure, rearranging `table` as an array of rows, rather than an array of columns.